 \section{Introduction}

 We consider labelled Markov chains (MCs) whose transitions are labelled with symbols from an alphabet~$\Label$.
 Upon taking a transition, the MC emits the associated label.
 In this way, an MC defines a \emph{trace-probability} function $\Tr : \Label^* \to [0,1]$ which assigns to each finite trace $w \in \Label^*$ the probability that the MC emits~$w$ during its first $|w|$ transitions.
 Consider the MC depicted in Figure~\ref{fig:undecidability_m1} with initial state~$p_0$.
-For example, see that if in state~$p_0$, with probability~$\frac{1}{4}$, a transition to state~$p_c$ is taken and $c$ is emitted.
+For example, in state~$p_0$, with probability~$\frac{1}{4}$, a transition to state~$p_c$ is taken and $c$ is emitted.
 We have, e.g., $\Tr(a b c) = \frac{1}{4}\cdot \frac{1}{4}\cdot\frac{1}{4}$.
 Two MCs over the same alphabet~$\Label$ are called \emph{equivalent} if their trace-probability functions are equal.

-The study of such MCs and their equivalence has a long history, going back to Sch\"utzenberger~\cite{Schutzenberger} and Paz~\cite{Paz71}.
-Sch\"utzenberger and Paz studied \emph{weighted} and \emph{probabilistic} automata, respectively.
+The study of labelled MCs and their equivalence has a long history, going back to Sch\"utzenberger~\cite{Schutzenberger} and Paz~\cite{Paz71} who studied \emph{weighted} and \emph{probabilistic} automata, respectively.
 Those models generalize labelled MCs, but the respective equivalence problems are essentially the same.
 It can be extracted from~\cite{Schutzenberger} that equivalence is decidable in polynomial time, using a technique based on linear algebra.
-Variants of this technique were developed, see e.g.~\cite{Tzeng,DoyenHR08}.
+Variants of this technique were developed in~\cite{Tzeng,DoyenHR08}.
 Tzeng~\cite{Tzeng96} considered the path-equivalence problem for nondeterministic automata which asks, given nondeterministic automata $A$~and~$B$, whether each word has the same number of accepting paths in~$A$ as in~$B$.
-He gives an {\sf NC} algorithm\footnote{ The complexity class~{\sf NC} is the subclass of~{\sf P} containing those problems that can be solved in polylogarithmic parallel time (see e.g.~\cite{GHR95}).} for deciding path equivalence which can be straightforwardly adapted to yield an {\sf NC} algorithm for equivalence of MCs.
+He gives an {\sf NC} algorithm\footnote{ The complexity class~{\sf NC} is the subclass of~{\sf P} containing those problems that can be solved in polylogarithmic parallel time (see, e.g.,~\cite{GHR95}).} for deciding path equivalence which can be straightforwardly adapted to yield an {\sf NC} algorithm for equivalence of MCs.